KrypticHash/MacARoo/README.md

 ## Usage 🛠️

-Follow the steps below to use the MAC Address Changer Script:
+Follow the steps below to use the MacARoo:

 1. Clone the repository: